Coupang (NYSE:CPNG) Trading Up 4%

 Coupang, Inc. (NYSE:CPNG – Get Rating)’s share price rose 4% on Monday .
 The stock traded as high as $18.49 and last traded at $18.41.
 Approximately 25,503 shares were traded during mid-day trading, a decline of 100% from the average daily volume of 12,426,701 shares.
 The stock had previously closed at $17.70.

 CPNG has been the topic of several analyst reports.
-UBS Group raised shares of Coupang from a “neutral” rating to a “buy” rating in a research report on Wednesday, March 9th.
 Deutsche Bank Aktiengesellschaft raised shares of Coupang from a “hold” rating to a “buy” rating in a research report on Tuesday, March 22nd.
+Zacks Investment Research downgraded shares of Coupang from a “hold” rating to a “sell” rating in a research report on Friday, January 14th.
 Mizuho dropped their target price on shares of Coupang from $32.00 to $28.00 and set a “neutral” rating on the stock in a research report on Thursday, March 3rd.
-Finally, Zacks Investment Research downgraded shares of Coupang from a “hold” rating to a “sell” rating in a research report on Friday, January 14th.
+Finally, UBS Group raised shares of Coupang from a “neutral” rating to a “buy” rating in a research report on Wednesday, March 9th.
 One equities research analyst has rated the stock with a sell rating, five have given a hold rating and four have given a buy rating to the company.
 According to data from MarketBeat, the company presently has an average rating of “Hold” and a consensus price target of $43.50.

 The company has a current ratio of 1.19, a quick ratio of 0.89 and a debt-to-equity ratio of 0.68.
 The firm’s fifty day moving average is $20.82 and its 200 day moving average is $25.29.

-In other Coupang news, Director Greenoaks Capital Partners Llc bought 200,000 shares of Coupang stock in a transaction on Thursday, March 17th.
-The stock was purchased at an average cost of $18.85 per share, for a total transaction of $3,770,000.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+In other Coupang news, CTO Thuan Pham sold 1,189 shares of Coupang stock in a transaction that occurred on Thursday, January 6th.
+The shares were sold at an average price of $25.50, for a total value of $30,319.50.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
 Also, major shareholder Svf Investments (Uk) Ltd sold 50,000,000 shares of Coupang stock in a transaction that occurred on Wednesday, March 9th.
 The shares were sold at an average price of $20.87, for a total transaction of $1,043,500,000.00.
 The disclosure for this sale can be found here.
-Insiders sold 50,121,422 shares of company stock valued at $1,046,857,167 over the last quarter.
+Over the last 90 days, insiders have sold 50,121,422 shares of company stock valued at $1,046,857,167.

-Several institutional investors have recently modified their holdings of CPNG.
-Zullo Investment Group Inc. acquired a new stake in shares of Coupang in the fourth quarter worth $27,000.
-TCI Wealth Advisors Inc. lifted its stake in shares of Coupang by 3,081.3% in the third quarter.
-TCI Wealth Advisors Inc. now owns 1,018 shares of the company’s stock worth $28,000 after buying an additional 986 shares during the last quarter.
-Industrial Alliance Investment Management Inc. acquired a new stake in shares of Coupang in the fourth quarter worth $28,000.
-Total Clarity Wealth Management Inc. acquired a new stake in shares of Coupang in the third quarter worth $33,000.
-Finally, Montag A & Associates Inc. lifted its stake in shares of Coupang by 49.4% in the third quarter.
-Montag A & Associates Inc. now owns 1,243 shares of the company’s stock worth $35,000 after buying an additional 411 shares during the last quarter.
-Institutional investors and hedge funds own 71.71% of the company’s stock.
+A number of hedge funds and other institutional investors have recently bought and sold shares of CPNG.
+Capital International Investors lifted its stake in Coupang by 970.2% in the fourth quarter.
+Capital International Investors now owns 69,895,456 shares of the company’s stock valued at $2,053,528,000 after acquiring an additional 63,364,316 shares during the last quarter.
+Morgan Stanley lifted its stake in Coupang by 340.0% in the third quarter.
+Morgan Stanley now owns 68,399,962 shares of the company’s stock valued at $1,904,938,000 after acquiring an additional 52,855,644 shares during the last quarter.
+Massachusetts Institute of Technology acquired a new stake in Coupang in the fourth quarter valued at approximately $475,901,000.
+Baillie Gifford & Co. lifted its stake in Coupang by 31.8% in the fourth quarter.
+Baillie Gifford & Co. now owns 64,615,222 shares of the company’s stock valued at $1,898,395,000 after acquiring an additional 15,599,767 shares during the last quarter.
+Finally, Duquesne Family Office LLC acquired a new stake in shares of Coupang in the third quarter worth $431,845,000.
+Hedge funds and other institutional investors own 71.71% of the company’s stock.

 About Coupang (NYSE:CPNG)